solliancenet/dp-203-v2/labs/09/README.md

 ## Lab setup and pre-requisites

+> **Note:** Only complete the `Lab setup and pre-requisites` steps if you are **not** using a hosted lab environment, and are instead using your own Azure subscription.
+Otherwise, skip ahead to Exercise 1.

 **Complete the [lab setup instructions](https://github.com/solliancenet/microsoft-data-engineering-ilt-deploy/blob/main/setup/04/README.md)** for this module.

 Note, the following modules share this same environment: